-- wide mouth so you can add powders and or pour smoothie into it easily and also easier to cleaning
+- wide mouth so you can add powders and or pour smoothie in it easily and also easy cleaning

 - an attached smaller lid so you won’t lose it.

-- the part that touches your mouth is completely covered by a lid to avoid contamination and dirt getting on it
+- the part that touches your mouth is completely covered by the lid to avoid contamination and dirt getting on it

 - if going to use in car, make sure not so wide that it will not fit into a cup holder